Thomaswang0822/Streamline_Sample/README.md

 5. Switch to **capture-HDR** branch.
 6. Run `make.bat` and fix any error in the CMake configure.
 7. Open the solution in `_build/`.
-8. Install Windows Implementation Library (wil).
-See section below for how to.
+8. ~~Install Windows Implementation Library (wil).
+See section below for how to.~~ UPDATE: it has been added as a git submodule and will be immediately usable.
 9. Build Solution.
 10. Make sure you read and follow [this section](#true-hdr-capture-new-feature-and-issue) before starting any serious/actual run.

-## Install WIL with NuGet

-WIL is not implemented for typical VS installation (Desktip C++ Development).
-To confirm, open [StreamlineSample.cpp](src/StreamlineSample.cpp) and VS would complain `#include <wil/resource.h>` not found on line 71.

-First, make sure you are currently in "StreamlineSample" project (the startup project) in the solution.
-Now open "Search" from the top menu bar, select "Feature Search", and select first option "Manage NuGet Packages".
-A NuGet tab will pop out.
-Double check that you have "NuGet Package Manager: StreamlineSample" on the top right.
-Switch to "Browse" and search for "Microsoft.Windows.ImplementationLibrary".
-Click install and follow the prompt.
-You will be notified success in the output window.

-Finally, go back to [StreamlineSample.cpp](src/StreamlineSample.cpp).
-Now VS should be able to find wil.
-Then we can proceed to Build Solution.

 ## Cmdline Args